A $q$-Queens Problem. V. Some of Our Favorite Pieces: Queens, Bishops, Rooks, and Nightriders: The Rook and Its Squire

 \subsection{The semirook}

 \

-The semirook has only one of the rook's moves and is consequently the least interesting of all riders.
-We mention it because it is a second example with period 1; also because it has no diagonal move and, as such, exemplifies Corollary~\CQhone, that partial queens with at most one diagonal move have a coefficient $\gamma_6$ that is independent of $n$.
-Counting formulas for $q\leq4$ are given in Proposition~II.6.1 (where one should take $(c,d)=(1,0)$ and, for $q=2, 3$, explicitly in Tables~\Tbpqueenspolystwo\ and \Tbpqueenspolysthree.
-The leading coefficients of those polynomials are in Theorem~\Phvdiag\ and Tables~\Tbpqueensgammatwo\ and \Tbpqueensgammathree.
-The number of combinatorial types with $q$ of any one-move rider equals 1 (Theorem~I.5.8).
+The semirook $\pQ^{10}$ has only one of the rook's moves and is consequently the least interesting of all riders, except that it is the second of the four known pieces with period 1.
+Also, because it has no diagonal move, it exemplifies Corollary~\CQhone, that partial queens with at most one diagonal move have a coefficient $\gamma_5$ that is independent of $n$.
+The easy counting formula is